rocq-sims/popl26-artifact/README.md

 make
 ```

+## Implementation notes

+The theorem statements in Rocq should closely match the statements in the paper.
+Note the following small differences in the implementation.

+In the paper, case analyses in `divpresF` and `µsimF` use logical `or` connectors,
+whereas the Rocq development uses more practical Rocq variants.
+These are equivalent.

+The formal definition of `µsimF` from Section 3 does not appear as is in the Rocq development,
+because it is a special case of the more general parameterized `simF` from Section 4
+(with parameters `(freeze_div, lock, delay)`).

 ## Axioms

 A few results depend on the law of excluded middle: comparisons with other notions of simulation,